Killinskillz69/Nineteen69-paystring.crypto.com-/Getting-Ether.md

     checking [Gas Guzzlers, or the \'Top 10 ETH Contracts By Transaction Count Over the Last 1,500
     Blocks\'](https://ethgasstation.info/gasguzzlers.php)
+-   [Cryptoradar](https://cryptoradar.co/buy-ethereum) is a website that allows marketplace comparison based on prices and user selected criteria, such as payment methods or features.

 Online wallets, paper wallets, and cold storage {#online-wallets-and-storage-solutions}
 -----------------------------------------------